 Type: 0-6-0 saddle tank

-She spent years in the yard, then was sent as playground equipment to Huntly – all removable items were discarded.
+She spent years in the yard, then 1960-1978 was playground equipment in West Huntly – all removable items were discarded.

 A rebuild was attempted, but not completed